UCSD-SEELab/ContextEngine34/c/ParticleFilter/README.txt

 PARTICLE FILTER
-For running on a host machine (tested on ubuntu and macOS)
+For running on a host machine (as opposed to microcontroller) Tested on ubuntu and OSX

 Christine Chan 3-11-2017